Why You Should Leave the Airport During Your Layover in Singapore

 Supertree Grove Singapore

-If you are traveling around Asia, chances are you will find yourself passing through Singapore on a layover.
+If you are traveling around Asia, chances are you will end up having a layover in Singapore.
 Outside of Europe and North America, Singapore’s Changi Airport is the most internationally-connected airport in the world.
 Over 110,000 people pass through this airport everyday.

 Changi Airport is world-renowned for its many tourist attractions.
 From the multiple gardens found in each terminal to the world’s tallest indoor waterfall, there are plenty of options to pass the time.
 If your layover will only be a few hours long, then you should probably stay in the airport.
 It’s not worth missing your connecting flight.